 They dream of becoming teachers, politicians, lawyers, diplomats, police officers, engineers, scientists.
 They dream of going to school and living healthy lives with their mothers, fathers, brothers, sisters, sons and daughters.
-Yet, their home countries are engulfed in conflict.
+Yet, their home countries are engulfed in conflict or economic and social instability.

 They’re not just Syrians.
-There’s Sudanese, Afghans, Iraqis, Eritreans, Columbians, Somalians, Burmese and more.
+There’s Sudanese, Afghans, Iraqis, Eritreans, Colombians, Somalians, Burmese and more.
 Still, their voices are often funneled through multiple coloured lenses before reaching the public.

 Refugee Streets (RS) aims to change that, providing refugees with a direct channel to the world.